 DUBLIN, November 7, 2017 /PRNewswire/ --

-The "Personalized Medicine - Scientific and Commercial Aspects" report from Jain PharmaBiotech has been added to Research and Markets' offering.
+The "Drug Delivery in Cancer - Technologies, Markets and Companies" report from Jain PharmaBiotech has been added to Research and Markets' offering.

-Profiles of 324 companies involved in developing technologies for personalized medicines, along with 585 collaborations are included in the part II of the report.
-Finally the bibliography contains over 750 selected publications cited in the report.The report is supplemented by 84 tables and 39 figures.
+Profiles of 235 companies involved in developing innovative cancer therapies and methods of delivery are presented along with their 280 collaborations.
+The bibliography contains over 650 publications that are cited in the report.The report is supplemented with 65 tables and 13 figures.

 Key Topics Covered:

 Part I: Technologies & Markets

 3. Drug delivery systems for cancer

 5. Delivery strategies according to cancer type and location

 For more information about this report visit https://www.researchandmarkets.com/research/vjhsdd/drug_delivery_in